Transitional Assistance Management Program

 - Separating from regular active duty service and agree to become a member of the Selected Reserve of a Reserve Component.
 The Service member must become a Selected Reservist the day immediately following release from regular active duty service to qualify.

-If you qualify, your 180-day TAMP period begins on the same day that your separation begins.
-During TAMP, you and your family members can use one of the following health plan options to get care.
-Enrollment may be required.
+For those who qualify, the 180-day TAMP period begins upon your separation.
+During TAMP, you and your family members are eligible to use one of the following health plan options in addition to military hospitals and clinics:

 - Military hospitals and clinics